 When I was a Christian I had great faith that there would be a place in heaven waiting for me when I died.
 This faith gave me the confidence to live more freely and fearlessly.
 There are many things I miss about being a Christian, and this confidence in a blissful afterlife is one of them.

-The reason I couldn’t continue being a Christian is because I found deep flaws in the theology of the church (explained in detail in my book Ultimate Truth).
+The reason I couldn’t continue being a Christian is because I found deep flaws in the theology of the church (explained in detail in my book Ultimate Truth: God Beyond Religion).
 I don’t believe in free will.
 Instead, I believe God is actively in control of everything that happens in the universe.
 This means ideas like sin, judgment, and the devil, make no sense to me.
 These are deeply significant ideas and problems that I could not overcome, even after lengthy discussions with Christian friends and pastors and priests.
 I simply had to leave the faith and live with my new understanding.

 Since I have turned away from Christianity, the problem of death has become a little more complex.
 These days, despite extensive exploration of different faith groups, I do not associate myself with any particular religion.
 So there are no scriptures to comfort me and no pastors to tell me how to live in order to achieve that great prize of Christian faith – a place in heaven.

 I know there is a God and I believe there will be an afterlife for everyone, regardless of their beliefs.
 I believe this because my intuition tells me consciousness, by it’s very nature, is eternal.
 It is impossible to not exist.
 There has never been a time when I haven’t existed, and there will never be an ending to my existence.
 Instead, there are simply transitions into different states.
 I believe this because we are all expressions of God, and part of God’s nature is existence.
 It is impossible for God (and therefore us) to stop existing.